Loopring/protocols/packages/loopring_v3/DESIGN.md

 So in a block we are currently limited by the number of constraints used in the circuit.
 Verifying a proof costs _only_ ~600,000 gas so this is actually not that bad

+> Question: when we submit two proofs, one is for a block of 2 settlements, and one is for a block of 200 settlements, will verifying the two proof take the same amount of time/computation?
+If the answer is yes, thn we probably wont' be restricted by `256,000,000 / ~650,000`.

 ### Proof generation

 Haven't done much testing for this.
 From [Matter Labs](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17):